Shaaali/identity-apps/docs/guides/applications/spa/spa-configure-general.md

 # Add authentication to SPA

-This guide provides steps to authenticate users with OIDC protocol to a SPA written using any framework in general.
+If you have your own single page application, you can refer this guide to learn how to authenticate users to the application using Asgardeo with OpenID Connect.

 ## Configure an application in Asgardeo